top of page

 Statement

-Growing up a broken child has slowly turned me into a broken adult, but I’m confident that this fuels my creative world.
+Growing up a broken child has slowly turned me into a broken adult, but I’m confident that this is what fuels my creative world.
 My work typically balances on a thinly braided tightrope of anger, insecurity, and trauma.
-However, more recently I’ve been able to get my brain to fire differently when I recall a fellow student saying, “art doesn’t always have to be sad.”
-That statement has had a huge impact on my recent work because, deep down, I know that student was absolutely right.
+However, I’ve been able to force my brain to fire differently when I recall a fellow student saying, “art doesn’t always have to be sad.”
+That statement has had a huge impact on my practice since 2024 because, deep down, I know that student was absolutely right.

 A large portion of my work is personal and it attempts to deal with repressed childhood memories.
 I believe my psyche is still trying to process the old while simultaneously struggling to process the new traumas I have experienced as an adult.
-Leaning back on my young but very wise classmates' statement, I am no longer solely focused on crafting “sad” art.
-My animation work spawns from dark corners but I like to think it’s fairly lighthearted.
-My drawings are still borderline obsessive in detail but I’ve started experimenting with vibrant color.
-Printmaking is inherently in my blood due to my printing background, yet I have learned to use different paper finishes and textures conceptually.
-In that same vein, paper sculpture has taught me how to suspend my deep seeded fear of judgment and enjoy the process.
+Leaning back on my young but very wise classmates' statement, I am no longer solely crafting “sad art."
+My animated works spawn from dark corners but I like to think they are fairly lighthearted.
+My drawings are obsessively detailed but I’ve started playing with vibrant color.
+Printmaking is inherently in my blood due to my printing background, yet I have only recently learned to use paper finishes and textures conceptually.
+In that same vein, paper sculpture has taught me how to suspend my deep-seated fear of judgment and enjoy the process of making.
 And then there’s photography: my touchstone, my first love, my mother, my father, my best friend – the one I run to when I’m having a hard time making sense of things.
-I’m currently exploring new ways of utilizing photography with my senior thesis project.
-Which brings me to why intermedia suits my needs.
-Mixing different media is like getting lost in a new city: you don’t truly know the purpose of each road until you’ve traveled it, and I prefer to possess an array of hands-on experience before committing to any destination.
+I’m currently experimenting with new ways of utilizing photography with my senior thesis project.
+This brings me to why intermedia suits my needs: it often reminds me of being lost in a new city (exciting times).
+Mixing medias and navigating unfamiliar streets require conscientiousness, curiosity, inquiry, resourcefulness, and a healthy dose of resilience to get to where you might need to be.
+You can never be sure which roads are the innovative ones, but they all lead to experience.

-My current work aims to shed light on darker themes: subjects such as ageism, disassociation, family dysfunction, gender dysphoria, and women’s rights.
+My current work aims to shed light on dark themes: ageism, disassociation, family dysfunction, gender dysphoria, and the state of women’s rights.
 I may be broken, and my brokenness has always driven me to craft things, but my new charge is to create art that is more about the journey of becoming whole.

 © 2025 by K. F. OTIS